-9.2 For all other changes, we will notify the Business no less than 30 days in advance of the change taking effect.
-If the Business does not notify us of its refusal to accept the change before the date that the change takes effect, then this Agreement will be changed accordingly from that date.
+9.2 For all other changes that we consider to the Business’s detriment, we will notify it no less than 30 days in advance of the change taking effect.
+The Business will have the option to close the Account immediately (regardless of any notice period or fixed term) and cancel the agreement (without charge) before the changes come into effect.
+If the Business does not notify us of their refusal to accept the change before the date that the change takes effect, we will assume that it accepts the changes we have made.
 This would apply, but not limited, to the following:

 9.2.1 To take account of any change in our ownership or to reflect a reorganisation of our business as a result of it being acquired or merging with another bank or organisation to make sure that our customers and the customers of the other organisation are treated in a similar way if they have a similar product.